iranmederos/iranmederos/README.md

 ## I´m Iran Mederos - Software Developer 💻👨‍💻

-My focus is to develop high quality and scalable software solutions, always ensuring compliance with coding standards and software development best practices.
+My focus is to develop high quality and scalable software solutions, always ensuring compliance with coding standards and software development best practices, or that's what I try to do.
 I am experienced in teamwork and effective communication with team members and stakeholders.

 I am always willing to use my skills and passion in search of new knowledge and new challenges.